Covid 19 coronavirus: What needs to happen before alert level 1 as Kiwis back Labour in the polls

 * Essential information and latest developments

-Tomorrow Kiwis will get a better sense of what needs to happen before New Zealand moves to alert level 1 with just 15 Covid-19 cases reported in as many days.
+Tomorrow, Kiwis will get a better sense of what needs to happen before New Zealand moves to alert level 1 after just 15 Covid-19 cases were reported in as many days.

-Prime Minister Jacinda Ardern, who was last night revealed to be the most popular leader in a century, will set out how Cabinet will make decisions to further lift restrictions ahead of their meeting on Monday.
+Prime Minister Jacinda Ardern, who was last night revealed to be one of the country's most popular leaders in a century, will set out how Cabinet will make decisions to further lift restrictions ahead of their meeting on Monday.

-A critical piece of that decision is confidence there's no risk of community transmission with every single case being linked to a source.
-Yesterday marked 46 days since an infection couldn't be traced.
+A critical piece of that decision is the confidence that there is no risk of community transmission, with every single case being linked to a source.
+Yesterday marked 46 days since an infection could not be traced.

 In the latest Newshub-Reid Research Poll, Labour came in at 56.5 per cent while National dropped to 30.6 per cent, the Green Party sunk to 5.5 per cent and NZ First slumped to 2.7 per cent.